awhmandan/react-pomodoro/README.md

 # react-pomodoro
-A pomodoro timer using React!
+A pomodoro timer using React, ES6 and HTML5 Notification API